 - Prepare the filling by creaming the butter, sugar and vanilla on high speed until pale and fluffy.
-Add in the rum and almond flour and mix until well combined.
-Lastly add in the eggs and mix again, until they are well incorporated.
+Add in the rum, lemon zest, almond flour and eggs and mix until well combined

 - Once the crust has baked, remove the parchment paper and fill the frangipane into the crust.
 Bake for 25-30 min or until the top is golden and set.
 Let the tart cool completely.